About Healthy Cities

 • become a strong collective voice for health, wellbeing, equity and sustainable development – informing and influencing local, regional, country and national policy.

-Established with funding from the Department of Health for England, the UK Healthy Cities Network is one of 30 national Healthy Cities networks across Europe, and has recently become one of 20 accredited by WHO as a member of the Network of European Healthy Cities Networks.
+Established with funding from the Department of Health for England, the UK Healthy Cities Network is one of 30 national Healthy Cities networks across Europe, and is one of 20 accredited by WHO as a member of the Network of European Healthy Cities Networks.

-The UK Healthy Cities Network has an increasing desire to broaden its membership to include a wide range of cities and towns that are committed to Healthy Cities principles and approaches and are keen to be involved in the movement.
+Since it was established in 2011, the UK Healthy Cities Network has worked to broaden its membership to include a wide range of cities and towns that are committed to Healthy Cities principles and approaches and are keen to be involved in the movement.
+As a result the Network membership has expanded from 14 to over 27 members,

 If you are interested in joining the Network and would like to find out more please visit our membership pages.